ibexa/documentation-developer/docs/guide/config_dynamic.md

         arguments: ['@ezpublish.config.resolver']
 ```

-You can also use the [autowire feature](https://symfony.com/doc/current/service_container/autowiring.html), by type-hinting against ConfigResolverInterface.
+You can also use the [autowire feature](https://symfony.com/doc/current/service_container/autowiring.html), by type hinting against ConfigResolverInterface.

 !!! note

-    Do not store the retrieved config value unless you know what you're doing.
+    Do not store the retrieved config value unless you know what you are doing.
     SiteAccess can change during code execution, which means you might work on the wrong value.

 ``` php